dessn/Pippin/README.md

     # Input Ia bias correction simulations to be concatenated
     SIMFILE_BIASCOR: [DESFIT_DESBIASCOR, LOWZFIT_LOWZBIASCOR]

+    # Optional, specify FITOPT to use.
+Defaults to 0 for each SIMFILE_BIASCOR.
+If using this option, you must specify a FITOPT for each SIMFILE_BIASCOR
+    SIMFILE_BIASCOR_FITOPTS: [0, 1] # FITOPT000 and FITOPT001

     # For surveys that have contamination, add in the cc only simulation under CCPRIOR
     SIMFILE_CCPRIOR: DESFIT_DESSIMBIAS5YRCC

+    # Optional, specify FITOPT to use.
+Defaults to 0 for each SIMFILE_CCPRIOR.
+If using this option, you must specify a FITOPT for each SIMFILE_CCPRIOR
+    SIMFILE_CCPRIOR_FITOPTS: [0, 1] # FITOPT000 and FITOPT001

     # Which classifier to use.
 Column name in FITRES will be determined from this property.
     # In the case of multiple classifiers this can either be